ART SUPPLIES, AND PROJECTS, IN A BOX

 SPONSOR ARTBOX: OUTREACH

 Are you a company with specific outreach goals?
 Perhaps you are looking for brand recognition while providing art supplies to those in need?
-Or, are you an individual and would like to distribute ArtBoxes in honor or memory of a loved one?
-Please contact Meaghan Clark, A2AC’s Development and Communications Director, at firstname.lastname@example.org for more information and next steps!
+Or, are you an individual who would like to distribute ArtBoxes in honor or memory of a loved one?
+Please contact Natalie Johnson, A2AC’s Development Associate, at email@example.com for more information and the next steps!

 Thanks to the generosity of our funding partners, over 4,500 ArtBoxes have been distributed to the following organizations across Southeast Michigan: